stanfordnlp/CoreNLP/doc/ner/README.txt

 The basic included serialized model is a 3 class NER tagger that can
 label: PERSON, ORGANIZATION, and LOCATION entities.
 It is included as english.all.3class.distsim.crf.ser.gz.
-It is trained on data from CoNLL, MUC6, MUC7, and ACE.
+It is trained on data from CoNLL, MUC6, MUC7, ACE, OntoNotes, and Wikipedia.
 Because this model is trained on both US and UK newswire, it is fairly robust across the two domains.

 We have also included a 4 class NER tagger trained on the CoNLL 2003 Shared Task training data that labels for PERSON, ORGANIZATION, LOCATION, and MISC.
-It is named english.conll.4class.caseless.distsim.crf.ser.gz .
+It is named english.conll.4class.distsim.crf.ser.gz .

-A third model is trained only on data from MUC and distinguishes between 7 different classes, english.muc.7class.caseless.distsim.crf.ser.gz.
+A third model is trained only on data from MUC and distinguishes between 7 different classes: english.muc.7class.distsim.crf.ser.gz.

+All of the serialized classifiers come in two versions, one trained to basically expected standard written English capitalization, and the other to ignore capitalization information.
+The case-insensitive versions of the three models available on the Stanford NER webpage.
-All of the serialized classifiers come in two versions, the second of which uses a distributional similarity lexicon to improve performance (by about 1.5% F-measure).
-These classifiers have additional features which make them perform substantially better, but they require rather more memory.
-The distsim models are included in the release package, and nodistsim versions of the same models are available on the Stanford NER webpage.
+These models use a distributional similarity lexicon to improve performance (by between 1.5%-3% F-measure).
+The distributional similarity features make the models perform substantially better, but they require rather more memory.
+The distsim models are included in the release package.

-There are also case-insensitive versions of the three models available on the webpage.
+The nodistsim versions of the same models may be available on the Stanford NER webpage.

-Finally, a package with two German models is also available for download.
+Finally, we have models for other languages, include two German models, a Chinese model, and a Spanish model.

 QUICKSTART INSTRUCTIONS

-This NER system requires Java 1.6 or later.
-We have only tested it on the SUN JVM.
+This NER system requires Java 1.8 or later.

 Providing java is on your PATH, you should just be able to run an NER GUI demonstration by just clicking.
 It might work to double-click on